 If you’re looking at eating black-eyed peas to ring in the New Year, this is the best black-eyed peas recipe to make.
-Dry black-eyed peas (or canned) combine with bacon (or diced ham), sausage, chicken stock (Instant Pot Bone Broth), collard greens, bay leaves and spices for a classic southern recipe.
+Dry black-eyed peas (or canned or pre-cooked Instant Pot Black Eyed Peas) combine with bacon (or diced ham), sausage, chicken stock (Instant Pot Bone Broth), collard greens, bay leaves and spices for a classic southern recipe.

 This soul food black-eyed peas recipe with bacon uses dried black-eyed peas as we like controlling the texture, taste, and most importantly, sodium content.
 Take a look at the sodium content of canned beans; it’s outta control.
 Of course not everyone has access to dried black-eyed peas or the extra time required to cook.
 You can absolutely use canned black-eyed peas in place of the dried beans.